edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/security.md

 Responsive Threat Mitigation
 ---------------------------------------------------------------------

-Although the above endpoints may be used to automate many different aspects of WAF configuration, the primary purpose of these endpoints is to provide the means to automatically update it to adapt to a changing threat landscape.
+Although the above operations may be used to automate many different aspects of WAF configuration, the primary purpose of these operations is to provide the means to automatically update it to adapt to a changing threat landscape.

 The basic workflow for automated threat mitigation is: